 Overview of the NSC System

 The NSC is a major part of the South African school system.
 It checks what learners have covered from Grade 10 to Grade 12.
 The system sets clear rules on which subjects learners must take and how these subjects are marked.
-All learners must take subjects such as Home Language, First Additional Language, Mathematics or Mathematical Literacy, and Life Orientation.
-They then choose other subjects based on their interests and future study plans.

 Each subject is marked using a scale from 1 to 7.
 A level 7 shows excellent work at 80% or more.
 A level 1 shows a mark below 30%.
-These points reflect how well a learner understood the subject content.
+These points reflect how well a learner has understood the subject content.
 They also help schools and families see where a learner may need extra support.

-These points form the basis of the matric pass levels, as each level requires certain marks in specific subjects.
-The points also guide post-school choices because different study paths need different results.
-This structure ensures that learners have a clear picture of their strengths and the options they may consider after matric.
+These points form the basis of the matric pass levels, as each one requires a certain number of marks in specific subjects.
+The points also guide post-school choices because different study paths lead to different outcomes.

 Factors That Affect Your NSC Pass Requirements

 Grade 12 results are shaped by several academic and personal factors.
 These elements influence whether you achieve a bachelor’s pass, diploma pass, higher certificate pass, or a general NSC pass.
 Understanding them early helps learners make informed decisions and avoid barriers to post-school opportunities.
-The following aspects play a significant role:

-• Subject choices from Grade 10 – The subjects selected in Grade 10 determine which programmes you qualify for after matric.
+- Subject choices from Grade 10 – The subjects selected in Grade 10 determine which programmes you qualify for after matric.
 Universities often set minimum marks for subjects such as Mathematics, Physical Sciences, Accounting, or languages.

-• Performance in high-value subjects – Failing or scoring poorly in required subjects reduces available options for further education.
+- Performance in high-value subjects – Failing or scoring poorly in required subjects reduces available options for further education.
 Learners may need to consider bridging or alternative pathways.

-• School-Based Assessment (SBA) – SBA contributes a significant portion of the final mark.
+- School-Based Assessment (SBA) – SBA contributes a significant portion of the final mark.
 Consistent performance throughout the year is important, as the SBA cannot be redone once submitted.

-• Final examinations – The final exam contributes to the remaining portion of the NSC mark.
+- Final examinations – The final exam contributes to the remaining portion of the NSC mark.
 Exam readiness, revision habits, and understanding of past papers influence overall results.

 Understanding NSC Pass Requirements

+The Department of Basic Education sets the requirements of NSC pass.
+These rules outline the minimum marks learners need to complete matric.
+Results come from school tasks and final exams.
 School-Based Assessment (SBA) forms part of the final mark, while the end-of-year exams make up the rest.
 All results are then checked and certified to ensure fairness.

 To meet the minimum NSC pass requirements, a learner must achieve:

-• A minimum of 40% in their Home Language
+- A minimum of 40% in their Home Language

-• A minimum of 40% in two other subjects
+- A minimum of 40% in two other subjects

-• A minimum of 30% in the remaining subjects
+- A minimum of 30% in the remaining subjects

-Overview of the Other NSC Levels
+Understanding the Different NSC Pass Levels

 Understanding the different NSC pass levels is important because each one determines the type of qualification you can pursue after matric.
 Your pass level influences access to bachelor’s degrees, diplomas, higher certificates, or general school-leaving options.

 Knowing these requirements helps you plan the academic and career route that suits your goals.
-The table below provides a comparison between the various NSC pass levels:
+The table below provides a clear comparison between the various NSC pass levels:

 What To Do if You Do Not Meet NSC Pass Requirements?

-• Rewrite or upgrade your matric subjects – Learners can rewrite one or more subjects to improve their marks.
+- Rewrite or upgrade your matric subjects – Learners can rewrite one or more subjects to improve their marks.
 Upgrading allows you to meet the minimum requirements for a higher pass level.

 Explore Our Other Programmes